JUNIOR. CHOWDER CUP RULES

 How to Advance to Sunday’s Playoff Rounds:

 Only the Winners of each Bracket advance.
-Except for the Elite Brackets where the first and second place teams both advance.
+Except in the Elite Brackets where both the first and second place teams advance

 The winners of each bracket are determined in the following manner:

 2. Least Goals Against.
 For example, if two teams are tied at 2-1, the team that has the LEAST GOALS AGAINST advances.
 Even if you beat the team that is tied at 2-1 with you.
 Least Goals Against Counts First.